 It is also important for you to understand that some leopard geckos do not like being held at all.
 Every gecko has their own personality, and some of them just might dislike being held.

 If you’ve been diligent about your handling training, and your Leo still chirps and clicks, they may just dislike being held.
 It’s nothing personal- just the personality of that particular gecko.
-Be sure to respect your pet and place them back in their tank ASAP and gently.
+Be sure to respect your pet and place them back in their

 4. The Leopard Gecko Enclosure Isn’t Ideal